 Our aim is to provide an excellent education for all our students; an education which brings out the 'best in everyone' and prepares them for success in life.
-Our curriculum is designed to provide children with the core knowledge they need for success in education and later life, to maximise their cognitive development, to develop the whole person (as a 'Gold' Rights Respecting School - Article 29) and the talents of the individual and to allow all children to become active and economically self-sufficient citizens.
+Our curriculum is designed to provide children with the core knowledge they need for success in education and later life, to maximise their cognitive development, to develop the whole person (as a 'Gold' Rights Respecting School - Article 29) and to allow all children to become active and economically self-sufficient citizens.
 By drawing on the best that’s been thought, said and done in each subject, we expect our curriculum to enable children to appreciate and participate in the full richness of the human experience.

 The curriculum is founded on these principles:

 - Entitlement – We believe that all children have right to learn what is in the United Learning Curriculum; we have a duty to ensure that all children are taught the whole of it

 - Mastery – We want all students to achieve a full understanding of the knowledge specified in the Curriculum for each year, and teaching should not move on until this is achieved

 - Stability – We won’t constantly amend the Curriculum: while we should make occasional adjustments in the light of feedback and experience, we will aim for stability over many years, so that teachers can develop expertise, and we constantly build assessments and teaching materials to support the Curriculum

 - Concepts not context – The Curriculum is intended as a concise specification of knowledge and content to be taught and learned; it will be taught effectively through Rosenshine’s direct instruction model as evidence shows a clear impact of this pedagogy